 - All staff are familiar with the Child Protection and Safeguarding Policy.
-This document and related policies and guidance are included in the induction for each new staff member joining the Trust at any time of the year. - All staff have been given a copy of Part 1 of 'Keeping Children Safe in Education' (current issue Sept 2016, see appendix A) and have signed to confirm that they have read and understood the document. - All staff are given a copy of the 'Code of Conduct' and sign to confirm that they have read the document (see section 5 of this document). - All staff are given guidance to help develop their understanding of the signs and indicators of abuse. - Safeguarding guidance for trips, both local and residential, is provided in a separate Trips policy and shared with all staff and parent helpers accompanying school trips.
+This document is included in the induction for each new staff member joining the Trust at any time. - All staff are given a copy of Part 1 of 'Keeping Children Safe in Education' 2018 and are required to sign to confirm that they have read and understood the document. - All staff are given a copy of the 'Code of Conduct' and sign to confirm that they have read the document (see section 5 of this document). - All staff are given guidance to help develop their understanding of the signs and indicators of abuse. - Safeguarding guidance for trips, both local and residential, is provided in a separate Trips policy and shared with all staff and parent helpers accompanying school trips.